FreeMan-join/FreeMan-join/README.md

 ### Hi there 👋
 👋 Hi.
 I’m Elias

-👀 Interested in analysis of data (specially health service) and it's related projects with excel, power BI and SQL
+👀 Interested in analysis of data and it's related projects with excel, power BI and SQL

 🌱 Math is a language which has its unique words and rhythm